Commissioner's Fellowship in Public Health

-- Address emerging needs of public health in the areas of health policy and primary prevention while providing: leadership, professional opportunities, and practical experience to recent graduates that will serve as a foundation for a career in public health
+- Address emerging needs of public health in various areas while providing leadership, professional opportunities, and practical experience to recent graduates that will serve as a foundation for a career in public health

 - Strengthen the relationship between academia and public health practice

 Fellows will be selected for a one (1) year term with the possibility of renewal for one (1) additional year.
 Selected fellows will be located in Nashville, and their home office will be determined by their interest area.
-Each fellow will participate in topical rotations which will be selected based on personal interests and career goals.
-During the rotations the fellow’s time will be divided between their designated rotation and their primary home (Office of Health Policy or Office of Primary Prevention).
+Each fellow will participate in topical rotations, which will be selected based on personal interests and career goals.
+During the rotations, the fellows' time will be divided between their designated rotations and their primary home.

 Each fellow will receive a base salary of $35,000 with state of Tennessee benefits.

 Graduation from an accredited Bachelor’s or Master’s program in public health or health related field within the last twelve (12) months.

 Commissioner Fellowship applications are now being accepted.
 Please complete and submit the below application materials to firstname.lastname@example.org by Monday, March 9, 2020.
 Please indicate Commissioner’s Fellowship in the subject line.

 - Essay (1500 words maximum) outlining interests, strengths, and qualifications.
 Applicants should also be able to articulate how this fellowship will benefit their long-term career plans in public health.